Skills Beyond School Division

 Viktoria Kis is currently part of the OECD team working on Skills beyond School the Review of postsecondary vocational education and training (VET).
 Between 2007 and 2010 she worked on “Learning for Jobs”, the OECD’s recent review of VET at secondary level.
 As part of this exercise she has reviewed VET systems throughout the world, and is the lead author of reviews in six countries.
 Prior to this project, she worked on the OECD Thematic Review of Tertiary Education.
 She holds an M.Sc. in Economics from Birkbeck College London, an M.Sc. in Educational Research Methodology from the University of Oxford and a Master’s degree in International Affairs from Sciences Po, Paris.
 She is a Hungarian and Vietnamese national.

 Malgorzata Kuczera - Policy Analyst

-Malgorzata Kuczera joined the OECD in 2005 and is currently part of the team working on Skills beyond School, the OECD Review of postsecondary vocational education and training (VET).
-She is a co-author of Learning for Jobs the OECD's recent review of VET at secondary level.
-As part of this exercise she reviewed VET systems throughout the world, and is the lead author of reviews in six countries.
-Prior to this project she worked on the review of equity in education at the OECD.
-She is a co-author of the OECD publication No more Failures: Ten Steps to Equity in Education.
-Before joining the OECD she worked at the European Commission on the issue of efficiency and equity in education.
-She holds an M.Sc. in Economics from Birkbeck College London, a Master’s degree in international administration from Paris I Sorbonne in France and a Master’s degree in political science from Jagiellonian University is Krakow.
-Malgorzata is Polish.
+Malgorzata Kuczera has extensive expertise in vocational education and training policy, as the co-author of Learning for Jobs, the OECD's main publication on the topic.
+She has reviewed vocational education and training systems throughout the world, and is the lead author of reviews in several countries, ranging from the United States to China.
+She is also a co-author of the OECD’s report on equity in education No more Failures: Ten Steps to Equity in Education and before joining the OECD she worked at the European Commission.
+She holds an M.Sc. in Economics from Birkbeck College London, a Master’s degree in international administration from Paris I Sorbonne in France and a Master’s degree in political science from Jagiellonian University in Krakow.

 Pauline Musset - Policy Analyst